shihabmridha/nodejs-repository-pattern-and-ioc/README.md

 > This might not be the best implementation you have seen or might not follow all the principals.

 # Following modules are used
+- Express
-- Express.JS
+- reflect-metadata
-- Mongoose
+- Inversify
 - Cors
 - Dotenv
 - Bcrypt
 - Winston
 - Compression
 - Validator
-- Mocha with Chai and Faker
+- Jest, Supertest and Faker

 > You should easily be able to replace any of the following module with little modification.